pascalschreck/Dandelin-Gallucci-for-Issac21/README.md

 ## Proof of Pappus implies DG
 There are three steps

 * building an instance of Pappus : this is done by hand.
 It is hard to discover a particular instance in the figure and how tu use it.
-Here points X, Y and Z are constructed following the geometric proof given int the paper.
+Here points X, Y and Z are constructed following the geometric proof given in the paper.
 * proving that the lines YM and ZN are different and coplanar, hence their intersection consists in one point.
 It is called R in the geometric proof.
 * proving that lines h and d are coplanar.